 In phase correct PWM mode, the compare unit allows generation of PWM waveforms on the OC2x pin.
 Setting the COM2x1:0 bits to two will produce a non-inverted PWM.
 An inverted PWM output can be generated by setting the COM2x1:0 to three.
-TOP is defined as 0xFF when WGM2:0 = 3, and OCR2A when MGM2:0 = 7 (See Table 17-4 on page 155).
+TOP is defined as 0xFF when WGM2:0 = 3, and OCR2A when MGM2:0 = 7 (See Table 62 on page 144).
 The actual OC2x value will only be visible on the port pin if the data direction for the port pin is set as output.
-The PWM waveform is generated by clearing (or setting) the OC2x Register at the compare match between OCR2x and TCNT2 when the counter increments, and setting (or clearing) the OC2x Register at compare match between OCR2x and TCNT2 when the counter increments, and setting (or clearing) the OC2x Register at compare match between OCR2x and TCNT2 when the counter decrements.
+The PWM waveform is generated by clearing (or setting) the OC2x Register at the compare match between OCR2x and TCNT2 when the counter increments, and setting (or clearing) the OC2x Register at compare match between OCR2x and TCNT2 when the counter decrements.
 The PWM frequency for the output when using phase correct PWM can be calculated by the following equation:

-$$f{OCnxPCPWM} = \frac{f{\text{clk_I/O}}}{N \cdot 510}$$
+$$f{OCnxPCPWM} = \frac{f{\text{clk\I/O}}}{N \cdot 510}$$